OKLAB2016/parse-and-unite/README.md

 Choose your output file name, this will be the name of your united file

-Choose your error rate, this rate is in percentage.
+Choose your error rate, the rate is in percentage.
 Peptides lower than this thrashhold will be excluded

 Choose your running mode:
 ## 1- Default :